ocaml/dune/doc/hacking.rst

 This section gives guidelines for working on Dune itself.
 Many of these are general guidelines that are specific to Dune.
-However, given that Dune is a large project developped by many different people, it is important to follow these guidelines when working on Dune in order to keep the project in a good state and pleasant to work on for everybody.
+However, given that Dune is a large project developed by many different people, it is important to follow these guidelines when working on Dune in order to keep the project in a good state and pleasant to work on for everybody.